roybrown77/wu-tang-react-node-template/README.md

 Backend:

+- NodeJs - javascript runtime built on Chrome's V8 engine that allows developers to run JavaScript on the server side, enabling the creation of scalable and high-performance web applications aka run light
-- NodeJs - lightweight and efficient javascript web server aka serve up the site like banana pudding in the A
+- ExpressJs - lightweight, flexible web application framework for Node.js that simplifies building web and API servers by providing a robust set of features for routing, middleware, and HTTP handling aka serve up the site like banana pudding in the A
 - Puppeteer - api to control headless chrome in order to screen scrape aka look ma no api

 Frontend:

+- ViteJs - fast, modern build tool and development server for web projects that offers lightning-fast hot module replacement (HMR) and optimized production builds aka run like daytona 500
 - ReactJs - javascript framework to build composable user interfaces aka make sites like lego blocks
 - Google Material Design - framework to create beautiful, customizable ui components aka make it look as good as Google stuff
 - Progressive Web App (PWA) capabilities aka make a web site look and feel like a mobile app.
 More info at https://developers.google.com/web/progressive-web-apps/